Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Applications of DL-based medical CI

 \subsection{Segmentation}

 \ac{DL}, \ac{ML}, and \ac{AI} have revolutionized \ac{CI} segmentation, enabling precise identification and analysis of cochlear structures in various imaging modalities.
 Li et al. \cite{li2023application} applied a UNETR model to automatically segment cochlear structures in temporal bone \ac{CT} images, enhancing surgical planning and cochlear implantation outcomes.
 Reda et al. \cite{reda2014automatic} developed an automatic segmentation method for intra-cochlear anatomy in post-implantation \ac{CT} scans, facilitating the customization of sound processing strategies for individual \ac{CI} recipients.
 Moudgalya et al. \cite{moudgalya2020deep} employed a modified V-Net \ac{CNN} to segment cochlear compartments in $\mu$\ac{CT} images, enabling precise quantification of local drug delivery for potential treatment of sensorineural hearing loss.
 Wang et al. \cite{wang2020metal} focused on metal artifact reduction and intra-cochlear anatomy segmentation in \ac{CT} images using a multi-resolution multi-task deep network, benefiting \ac{CI} recipients.
 Heutink et al. \cite{heutink2020multi} developed a \ac{DL} framework for the automatic segmentation and analysis of cochlear structures in ultra-high-resolution \ac{CT} images, providing accurate measurements for personalized implant planning in cochlear surgery.
 Zhang et al. \cite{zhang2019two} utilized a 3D U-Net \ac{DL} method to achieve accurate segmentation of intra-cochlear anatomy in head \ac{CT} images, facilitating optimal programming of \acp{CI} and improving hearing outcomes.
-These studies highlight the significant impact of \ac{DL}, \ac{ML}, and \ac{AI} in advancing \ac{CI} segmentation, ultimately leading to improved patient care and treatment outcomes.
+These studies highlight the significant impact of \ac{DL}, \ac{ML}, and \ac{AI} in advancing \ac{CI} segmentation, ultimately leading to improved patient care and treatment outcomes. {Recently, Zhu et al. \cite{zhu2024uadsn} proposes an uncertainty-aware dual-stream network, called UADSN, for facial nerve segmentation in \ac{CT} scans for cochlear implantation surgery.
+UADSN combines 2D and 3D segmentation streams and uses consistency loss to improve accuracy in uncertain regions.
+The network achieves superior performance compared to other methods on a facial nerve dataset, with an emphasis on topology preservation.}